ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 44-Notes.md

 [05:37] - **Teor**

-No, it's just redpalace for the moment.
+No, it's just redpallas for the moment.
 I think reddsa is not a question for me, probably for Deirdre or Conrado.

 [05:52] - **Str4d**